 The fast-food universe is an interesting one.
 Every day, millions of customers walk into outposts of fast food chains all across the globe, place their order, and walk away with exact copies of the same dish folks are eating at (almost) every other location, all of which are assembled in the blink of an eye.
 However, there's a growing trend toward upscale fast food because far too many fast-food chains effectively copied each other and ended up creating a bevy of look-alikes.
 Today, there's an upscale fast-food niche – the Pret A Manger chain, for example — on the scene.
 Although sandwich shops are technically QSRs, Pret A Manger offers healthier-for-you food in appropriate portions — and gets consumers out of the store in about one minute.

-Casual dining is best described by concepts such as TGI Fridays, Applebee's, and Chili's.
-The industry leaders include Applebee's; TGI Friday's; Buffalo Wild Wings; Chili's Grill & Bar; Olive Garden, and Outback Steakhouse.
+Casual dining is best described by concepts such as TGI Fridays, Applebee's, and Chili's Grill & Bar.
+Other industry leaders include Buffalo Wild Wings, Olive Garden, and Outback Steakhouse.

-Casual dining has price points of approximately $15 per meal and offers menus with a much wider range of choices and QSRs.
-If you look at the Applebee's menu, you'll see that items go well beyond the limited QSR hand-held foods.
-They include more extensive beef, fish and poultry options, as well as an extensive line of salads.
+Casual dining has price points of approximately $15 per meal and offers menus with a much wider range of choices than QSRs.
+If you look at the Applebee's menu, you'll see that items go well beyond the limited QSR handheld foods.
+They include more beef, fish and poultry options, as well as an extensive line of salads.
 Additionally, most casual dining restaurants serve alcohol.